FAQs Crusty Dry Dog Nose Info

 Dry Dog Nose Info

-My dog’s nose is dry, crusty, cracked and looks awful!
-His poor dry dog nose is so rough, he cannot be comfortable.
+My dog has dry nose – it is crusty, cracked and looks awful!
+His poor nose is so rough, he cannot be comfortable.
 Plus, it looks so bad!
 What do I do?

 The “My dog’s nose is dry”.
 I think we all grew up hearing some supposedly wise relative or another telling us that a warm or dry dog nose means a dog is sick and that all healthy dogs have moist, wet noses.